eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 - There could be other message identification schemes that could be envisaged such a message id involving e.g. "MCC name + message number + timestamp"
 - For now, keep UUID as the way forward.
 Action on LADR contributors to crosscheck the feasibility of the proposal, and to propose alternatives should the UUID prove unsatisfactory.

+**Envisaged changes to the schemas following meeting on 28/04**
+- no change

 ---

 ## Contributor Code